 You don't need to "get into shape" first.
 In fact, many beginner students have never exercised regularly before trying their first Tae Kwon Do class.
 We help you work out at the level that's appropriate for you and encourage you to increase your fitness level over time.
 Of course, we recommend you talk to your doctor before starting any new exercise program.

 VAMAI Adult Martial Arts will make you feel the results with an intense workout that will increase your strength and flexibility while burning fat and learning martial arts.
 From shoulders to calves, you will become lean and strong.
-It is a complete body workout that blends various techniques from the art elements of Boxing, Kickboxing, Tae Kwon Do, Self-Defense, Jiu-Jitsu, and Cardio into a 60 minute exercise routine that will make you lean and tone while building a positive self image, increasing your self-confidence and reducing your stress level.
+It is a complete body workout that blends various techniques from the art elements of Boxing, Kickboxing, Tae Kwon Do, Self-Defense, Jiu-Jitsu, and Cardio into one class that will make you lean and tone while building a positive self image, increasing your self-confidence and reducing your stress level.

 Tae Kwon Do derived from other forms of martial arts, but uniquely has a style all its own.
 It is very different from other martial arts in a few select areas.
 First, Tae Kwon Do is physically very dynamic with active movements that include a mirage of foot-work skills.
 Second, the kicking action has progressed and continues to transform into an unmatched level of preeminence.
 Third, the principle physical movements are in relation to the mind and life as a whole.
 Tae Kwon Do has flourished and spread in popularity becoming the national sport of Korea.
 It has now become a global sport and has gained international recognition.
 It is included as part of the school curriculum from first grade through college and is required in the military.
 In July of 1980, at the Eighty-Third International Olympic Committee Session meeting in Moscow, the World Taekwondo Federation was granted IOC recognition and became a member of the Olympic Games.
 It was held as a demonstration sport in the 1988 Games in Korea and served officially as a full medal sport in the 2000 Olympics in Sydney.